Categories

 Shot placement for duiker hunting

-Shot placement for duiker hunting must be in the bottom third of the animal, directly above the front shoulder.
+Shot placement for duiker hunting must be in the bottom third of the animal, directly above the front shoulder, and just below the animal’s midline when aiming at a side on target.
 This ensures a heart or lung shot, which is crucial for a clean and humane kill.
 Avoid head and neck shots, which are high-risk.
+The ideal shot for a duiker is broadside, targeting the heart and lungs for a humane kill.

 South African grey duiker safari.